centria/algo-and-data/docs/part5.md

   search(y, x-1)
 ```

 We begin our search from a coordinate *y,x*.
 Our first check is to determine we keep inside our grid, and the second one to make sure we have not come to a wall or visited the node already.
 Then we search all the neighboring nodes recursively, in order up, down, right, left.
+This will find us *some path* from *A* to *B*, but not necessarily the shortest one.